rtulke/rp/README.md

 rpen
 ====

-rpen is a color highlighter based on egrep
+rpen is a text highlighter based on egrep

 use: